Exact Diagonalization of Sums of Hamiltonians and Products of Unitaries

 \section{Abstract}

-We present broadly applicable nonperturbative results on the behavior of eigenvalues and eigenvectors under the addition of self-adjoint operators and under the multiplication of unitary operators, in finite-dimensional Hilbert spaces.
-To this end, we decompose these operations into elementary 1-parameter processes in which the eigenvalues move similarly to the spheres in Newton's cradle.
-As special cases, we recover level repulsion and Cauchy interlacing.
-We discuss two examples of applications.
-Applied to adiabatic quantum computing, we obtain new tools to relate algorithmic complexity to computational slowdown through gap narrowing.
-Applied to information theory, we obtain a generalization of Shannon sampling theory, the theory that establishes the equivalence of continuous and discrete representations of information.
-The new generalization of Shannon sampling applies to signals of varying information density and finite length.
+We present broadly applicable tools for tracking the behavior of eigenvalues and eigenvectors under the addition of self-adjoint operators and under the multiplication of unitaries, in finite-dimensional Hilbert spaces.
+The new tools provide explicit non-perturbative expressions for the eigenvalues and eigenvectors.
+To illustrate the broad applicability of the new tools, we outline several applications, for example, to Shannon sampling in information theory.
+A longer companion paper applies the new tools to adiabatic quantum evolution, thereby shedding new light on the connection between an adiabatic quantum computation's usage of the resource of entanglement and the quantum computation's speed.

 The behavior of eigenvalues and eigenvectors plays important roles throughout science and engineering \cite{LA0,LA1,LA2}.
-Of particular interest is, for example, their behavior under the addition of Hermitian operators, such as Hamiltonians, and under the multiplication of unitaries, such as time evolution operators.
-In the literature, this problem is often investigated perturbatively.
-Nonperturbative results, such as level repulsion \cite{LR0,LR1,LR2} and Cauchy interlacing \cite{CI0,CI2}, are particularly valuable but few in number \cite{Denton_2021}.
-Here, we present new broadly applicable nonperturbative results on the behavior of the spectra and eigenvectors of Hermitian and unitary operators in finite dimensions.
+Of particular interest is their behavior under the addition of Hermitian operators, such as Hamiltonians, and under the multiplication of unitaries, such as time evolution operators.
+In the literature, these problems are often investigated perturbatively since nonperturbative results, such as level repulsion \cite{LR0,LR1,LR2} and Cauchy interlacing \cite{CI0,CI2}, are few in number \cite{Denton_2021}.

+Here, we present new non-perturbative tools that yield the exact behavior of the eigenvalues and eigenvectors of Hermitian operators under addition, and of unitary operators under multiplication, in finite-dimensional Hilbert spaces.
+In order to make our results as accessible as possible, we include here only a sketch of the proofs.
+The underlying calculations and the proofs are presented in the Supplemental Material.

+The new results provide tools that are broadly-applicable and, as an example application, we use them to generalize Shannon sampling in information theory.
+Further, in the companion paper \cite{gabbassov2024}, the new tools are applied to adiabatic quantum evolution, thereby shedding new light on the connection between the speed of an adiabatic quantum computation and its usage of the resource of entanglement.